Arthur Miller: Death

-Miller died on the evening of February 10, 2005 (the 56th anniversary of the Broadway debut of Death of a Salesman) at age 89 of bladder cancer and heart failure, at his home in Roxbury, Connecticut.
-He had been in hospice care at his sister's apartment in New York since his release from hospital the previous month.
-He was surrounded by Barley, family and friends.
+Miller died on the evening of February 10, 2005 (the 56th anniversary of the Broadway debut of Death of a Salesman), at age 89 of bladder cancer and heart failure, at his home in Roxbury, Connecticut.
+He had been in hospice care at his sister's apartment in New York since his release from the hospital the previous month.
+He was surrounded by his companion (painter Agnes Barley), family, and friends.
 His body was interred at Roxbury Center Cemetery in Roxbury.

-Within hours of her father's death, Rebecca Miller, who had been consistently opposed to the relationship with Agnes Barley, ordered her to vacate the home she shared with Arthur Miller.
+Within hours of her father's death, Rebecca Miller, who had been consistently opposed to the relationship with Barley, ordered her to vacate the home she shared with Arthur.